mozilla-platform-ops/ronin_puppet/README.md

 - ./bin/kitchen: Uses Vagrant and VirtualBox.
 Configured in .kitchen_configs/kitchen.yml.
 - ./bin/kitchen_docker: Uses Docker.
 Configured in .kitchen_configs/kitchen_docker.yml.
-- (no binary): Uses CircleCI Mac instances.
-Configured in .kitchen_configs/kitchen.macos.circleci.yml.
+- (no binary): Used by CircleCI tests.
+Configured in .kitchen_configs/kitchen.circleci.yml.

 We use Vagrant/VirutalBox and Docker for a few reasons: